microsoft/workshop-library/learn-github/README.md

 > Read about [best practices](https://docs.microsoft.com/learn/modules/contribute-open-source/4-exercise-create-pr/?WT.mc_id=academic-55780-jelooper) for creating a pull request.

 Now you need to move your changes from your branch to the main branch.

-> In this case, the main branch is called 'master' but in other repositories it's called 'main'.

 In the left panel, click the 'Source Control' icon and then the '...' button.